 A good solution to this problem is to use the data available in a chemical database like ChemSpider - you can enter any type of chemical identifier into the simple search and it will attempt to resolve a structure for you.
 It also has a web API, so the whole process can be automated and performed for thousands of structures at a time.

 I was just about to write a Python interface to the API from scratch, when I came across ChemSpiPy by Cameron Neylon, a bare bones Python wrapper for the API.
 I made a few bug fixes and extended the functionality, so now you can easily search ChemSpider and retrieve properties and identifiers for chemical structures from your Python scripts.

-Usage is pretty straightforward - simply download the
+Usage is pretty straightforward - install using

 Compound objects have the following properties:

 These are all retrieved lazily from ChemSpider only when requested to avoid unnecessary calls to the API.
 More details about what the API returns are available in the ChemSpider API Documentation.
-Before using the service, you’ll need to create an account on ChemSpider to get a security token.